 - Do you want to spend the summer exploring the effects of climate change in Alaska?
 Our Discovery Stipend will fund it.

 - Do you seek an internship at the U.N. or a grant to publish a paper?
-The Enhanced Advising sessions will craft plan to make that happen.
+The Leadership Coaching sessions will craft plan to make that happen.

 As an Honors student, you take Honors-dedicated courses that develop your critical thinking skills at the highest level.
 Small class sizes and experiential learning pedagogies offer you countless hands-on opportunities to make a meaningful difference in the community.
 Throughout your college years, you have access to countless Honors special events with professors, entrepreneurs and innovators that help you build a powerful network and relationships for life.